Axis Security Development Model

 Satellites

-Satellites are members of the development organization that spend a part of their time working with software security aspects.
-The reasons for having satellites are:
+Satellites are members of the development organization that spend a part of their time driving work with software security aspects.
+The reasons for having satellites are to:

 • Scale ASDM without building a large central SSG